-Screening for Prevention and Early Detection (SPED) of cancer can be cost-effective and preferable to other therapeutic interventions(1).
-This is achieved through increased detection of cancer at a curable stage and decreasing the likelihood of cancer development e.g., surveillance for identification and treatment of pre-cancerous polyps.
-The benefits of additional screening and early treatments are well-established in familial colorectal and breast cancer(2-5).
+Screening for Prevention and Early Detection (SPED) of cancer can be cost-effective and preferable to other therapeutic interventions.
+This is achieved through increased detection of cancer at a curable stage and decreasing the likelihood of cancer development, for example surveillance for identification and treatment of pre-cancerous polyps.
+The benefits of additional screening and early treatments are well-established in familial colorectal and breast cancer.^{2-5}

-A monogenic predisposition is estimated to contribute to up to 10% of cancer development, with an even larger proportion being polygenic(6-8).
-In a California-based population study, around 20% of individuals without a personal history of cancer were found to be above population-risk for breast, ovarian, endometrial, prostate, or colorectal cancer(9).
-It is estimated that a general practice with a list size of 2000 patients would have 30-40 patients with a family history of colorectal, breast, ovarian or uterine cancer, requiring management consideration(10).
-Identifying those with increased cancer susceptibility enables efficient targeting of interventions to those above-population risk e.g., lifestyle advice, prophylactic medications, screening investigations, genetic testing, and surgical procedures.
-Familyhistory assessment in primary care is a low-cost intervention, offering opportunities to identify individuals above population-risk for cancer, and eligible for interventions prior to national screening programme eligibility(11-14).
-Moreover, being aware of familial cancer risk does not appear to increase psychological distress in patients(15,16).
-Family-history risk assessment tools aid collection and use of cancer family-history in primary care(17).
-These perform well against gold-standard genetic interviews, but there is a lack of general cancer family-history assessment tools suitable for primary care use.
-The
+A monogenic predisposition is estimated to contribute to up to 10% of cancer development, with an even larger proportion being polygenic.6-8 In a California-based population study, around 20% of individuals without a personal history of cancer were found to be above population-risk for breast, ovarian, endometrial, prostate, or colorectal cancer.9 It is estimated that a general practice with a list size of 2000 patients would have 30-40 patients with a family history of colorectal, breast, ovarian, or uterine cancer, requiring management consideration.10 Identifying those with increased cancer susceptibility enables efficient targeting of interventions to those above-population risk, for example lifestyle advice, prophylactic medications, screening investigations, genetic testing, and surgical procedures.
+Family history assessment in primary care is a low-cost intervention, offering opportunities to identify individuals above population-risk for cancer, and eligible for interventions prior to national screening programme eligibility.11-14 Moreover, being aware of familial cancer risk does not appear to increase psychological distress in patients.^{15,16}

-Cancer Genetics Unit of South-West Thames Centre for Genomics (SWTCG) at St George's Hospital developed the Family History Questionnaire Service (FHQS)(18).
-This is an online patient-facing family-history data collection software application, streamlining assessment of cancer genetic susceptibility across all tumour types for competent and standardised cancer family-history assessment, which is efficient, cost-effective, and scalable.
+Family history risk assessment tools aid collection and use of cancer family history in primary care.
+17 These perform well against gold standard genetic interviews, but there is a lack of general cancer family history assessment tools suitable for primary care use.
+The Cancer Genetics Unit of South-West Thames Centre for Genomics (SWTCG) at St George's Hospital developed the Family History Questionnaire Service (FHQS).
+18 This is an online patient-facing family history data collection software application, streamlining assessment of cancer genetic susceptibility across all tumour types for competent and standardised cancer family history assessment, which is efficient, cost-effective, and scalable.

-Based on our experience of UK general practice, cancer-risk assessment is usually only offered to individuals self-presenting to their general practitioner with concerns about their family history which can lead to inequity in access to SPED interventions.
-In 2022, the National Institute for Health and Care Excellence (NICE) withdrew a statement recommending breast cancer risk-assessment in primary care only when women present with concerns, shifting to more proactive assessment(19).
-Proactive cancer risk-assessment using a risk-assessment tool has previously been trialled in primary care, delivered via postal questionnaire(20).
-This focussed on familial breast cancer risk-assessment, demonstrating accurate identification of women above population-risk.
-Responders were predominantly of white ethnicity (98%) with a large proportion of university-educated individuals (40%).
+Based on the authors' experience of UK general practice, cancer risk assessment is usually only offered to individuals self-presenting to their GP with concerns about their family history, which can lead to inequity in access to SPED interventions.
+In 2022, the National Institute for Health and Care Excellence (NICE) withdrew a statement recommending breast cancer risk-assessment in primary care only when women present with concerns, shifting to more proactive assessment.
+19 Proactive cancer risk-assessment using a risk-assessment tool has previously been trialled in primary care, delivered via postal questionnaire.
+20 This focused on familial breast cancer risk-assessment, demonstrating accurate identification of women above population-risk.
+Responders were predominantly of White ethnicity (98%) with a large proportion of university-educated individuals (40%).